 When I assess the worth of Muhammad Ali’s various wins then, I try not to be blinded by his speed and dominance but instead attuned to his courage and resiliency, which I ultimately see as Ali’s core strengths not only as a fighter but also as a human being who resisted an unjust Vietnam War draft and was willing to become the public face of Parkinson’s disease.
 There’s Clay the fighter, and then there is Ali the man.
 Both were great, but there is a difference between the ring skills that characterized his pre-exile wins and the core strengths he brought to the ring post-exile.
 Ali’s skill and talent as a heavyweight of great speed and style, and his inner fortitude as a man of courage who stood up for social change, and against the Vietnam War, were both key aspects of his ring greatness.
 And both, it should be remembered, were buttressed by Ali’s unique wit and intelligence.

-Thus for me the greatest winning performance of Muhammad Ali’s career — and I feel strongly convinced of this — is his title defense against Earnie Shavers in September of 1977.
-In that 15 round struggle, Ali’s ability, confidence, character and intelligence were all on display to a greater degree than any other performance, with the possible exception of his defeat to Joe Frazier in 1971.
-If your immediate reaction to this is “What about ‘The Rumble in the Jungle’?” then please actually watch that fight and stop taking your cues from the When We Were Kings movie.
+Thus for me the greatest winning performance of Muhammad Ali’s career — and I feel strongly convinced of this — is Ali vs Shavers, Muhammad’s last successful title defense, in September of 1977.
+In that fifteen round struggle, Ali’s ability, confidence, character and intelligence were all on display to a greater degree than any other performance, with the possible exception of his defeat to Joe Frazier in 1971.
+If your immediate reaction to this is “What about ‘The Rumble in the Jungle’?” then I urge you to actually watch that fight and stop taking your cues from the When We Were Kings movie.
 Before that film, there was another movie entitled Muhammad Ali: Skill, Brains & Guts, but it was in Ali vs Shavers — more so than against Foreman or Frazier — that Ali had to call on all three elements in tandem and put them to most effective use.

 Known even by the casual fan, perhaps undeservedly, as one of the three heaviest hitters in boxing history, Shavers faced Ali when the aging champion’s loss of speed and compromised fundamentals made him easy to hit.
 During what was undoubtedly the finest performance of his career, Shavers would land the biggest blows he could summon, many times, but Ali’s chin held up repeatedly, and as he took those bone-jarring punches, Ali figured out ways to prevent Shavers from following up and taking further advantage.